Brad Rowswell

 Brad Rowswell (born 1986) is an Australian politician.
 He has been a Liberal Party member of the Victorian Legislative Assembly since November 2018, representing the seat of Sandringham.

-He was for a time the Shadow Assistant Minister to the Leader of the Opposition and Secretary to the Shadow Cabinet, however he was removed from this role on Matthew Guy’s return to the Liberal Party leadership in September 2021.
+He was for a time the Shadow Assistant Minister to the Leader of the Opposition and Secretary to the Shadow Cabinet; he was removed from this role on Matthew Guy's return to the Liberal Party leadership in September 2021.

+Rowswell was Shadow Treasurer from December 2022 to January 2025 and was appointed Shadow Environment Minister.

 Early life and career

 Rowswell was born at the Sandringham Hospital and grew up in the suburb of Beaumaris.
 He was educated at St Bede's College in Mentone.
+Rowswell once studied to be a Catholic priest.

 Prior to his election to parliament, Rowswell worked as a political advisor and a communications manager for the defense contractor Raytheon.

-Rowswell once studied to be a Catholic Priest.

-Politics
+Political career

 Rowswell was preselected as the Liberal candidate for the seat of Sandringham in 2018 over former councillor Felicity Frederico.
-He suffered a 9.5% swing against him, but won the election by slightly over 500 votes.

-While campaigning in 2017, a fundraiser for his campaign included former tennis player and anti-LGBT campaigner Margaret Court.
+There was a 9.5% swing against him, and he won the election by slightly over 500 votes.
+While campaigning in 2017, a fundraiser for his campaign included former tennis player and apartheid supporter and anti-LGBT campaigner Margaret Court.

 Rowswell was appointed Shadow Minister for Energy in March 2021 by Michael O'Brien.
-When Matthew Guy was returned to the leadership in September 2021, he was removed from the shadow cabinet.
+When O'Brien was subject to a leadership spill and replaced by Matthew Guy in September 2021 Rowswell was removed from the shadow cabinet.